Table of contents

 - Family history

-Certain genetic mutations and the extra copy of chromosome 21 that characterizes Down syndrome are uncommon genetic factors that strongly influence Alzheimer’s risk.
+Certain genetic mutations and the extra copy of chromosome 21 that characterizes people with Down syndrome are uncommon genetic factors that strongly influence Alzheimer’s risk.

 A genetic test can prove the predisposition for Alzheimer’s genes.
 If interested in genetic testing, you should check out this product reviews:

 - 23andMe – Health + Ancestry service